-Paul Leroy-Beaulieu, the chairman, in summing up the discussion, adds a few personal remarks.
-He does not accept unreservedly the ideas elaborated by previous speakers.
+Paul Leroy-Beaulieu, the chairman, in summing up the discussion, added a few personal remarks.
+He did not accept unreservedly the ideas elaborated by previous speakers.
 In his opinion Limousin was in theory correct: a science lacking any practical application will still remain a science which has interest for those with an enquiring mind.
-But how great an interest does not the science of economics deserve, whose applications are so numerous and indisputable.
+But doesn't the science of economics deserve great interest, given that its applications are so numerous and indisputable?